burlington-property-llc-technical/www/docs/README.md

 Burlington Property, LLC is pleased to offer spacious two-bedroom one-bathroom (2br/1ba) apartments at 2021 Wendover St. in South Squirrel Hill.

-Each unit has air conditioning, dishwasher, garbage disposal, and full-sized kitchen range.
+Each apartment offers air conditioning, spacious living and dining areas, kitchen with dishwasher, garbage disposal, and full-sized kitchen range.
+Enjoy relaxing time outdoors in the building's private rear patio.

 ![Front view of the building](img/U2_building.jpg)